Regulations for the Award of the Degree of PhD (by Published Works)

 (b) part-time members of such staff who have formerly held a full-time academic post at the University

-15. Should the Examining Board not be satisfied with the candidate’s performance in the oral examination, it may allow him/her to be examined orally on one further occasion, not later than one year from the date of official communication to him/her of the result by the Academic Quality and Records Office.
+11. Should the Examining Board not be satisfied with the candidate’s performance in the oral examination, it may allow him/her to be examined orally on one further occasion, not later than one year from the date of official communication to him/her of the result by the Academic Registry.
 A re-examination fee will be payable by the candidate.

-(a) That the candidate be approved for the degree of PhD, subject to such minor corrections as may be required by the Examining Board.
+(a) That the candidate be approved for the degree of PhD, subject to such minor corrections to the critical analysis as may be required by the Examining Board.
 Corrections should be completed within a period of four working weeks.

 (b) That the candidate be not approved for the degree of PhD but that, where the critical analysis submitted for examination is satisfactory in substance but defective in presentation or in detail, the candidate be allowed to modify it and re-submit it on one further occasion, not later than one year from the date of the official communication to him/her of the result, for the degree of PhD on payment of a re-examination fee.
 This option is not available when a re-submitted work is being examined.